Showing posts with label PacMan. Show all posts

 Video Games 1

-Andrei Ellman, Wacko Software, created a game made from three classics: Pong, Space Invaders and Pac-Man.
-But this release is different as all three games are playable at the same time.
+Andrei Ellman of Wacko Software created a game made from three classic genres: Pong, Space Invaders, and Pac-Man.
+This release is different because all three games are playable at the same time.
 Yep, you heard correctly!

 Pong is controlled by holding the fire button and moving up/down.